Controversial Reddit communities: MillionDollarExtreme

-r/MillionDollarExtreme was dedicated to the comedy group Million Dollar Extreme, who were accused of having connections with the alt-right.
-Its users propagated various anti-Semitic conspiracy theories and heavily promoted racist, homophobic, and transphobic content.
+r/MillionDollarExtreme was dedicated to the comedy group Million Dollar Extreme, which was accused of having connections with the alt-right.
+Its users propagated antisemitic conspiracy theories and heavily promoted racist, homophobic, and transphobic content.
 On September 10, 2018, when the sub had around 43,000 subscribers, it was banned for violating Reddit's content policy regarding violent content.
 Million Dollar Extreme's YouTube channel and Instagram account had already been terminated earlier that year.

-Associated subreddits r/BillionShekelSupreme, r/milliondollarextreme2, r/ChadRight, and several others were subsequently banned.
+Associated subreddits r/BillionShekelSupreme, r/milliondollarextreme2, r/ChadRight, and several others were banned.

 NoNewNormal

 r/NoNewNormal was a subreddit critical of the responses to the COVID-19 pandemic.
-It propagated various conspiracies about the pandemic and measures to control it, including lockdowns, masking, vaccines, and the implementation of a "new normal".
-It was quarantined for misinformation on August 12, 2021, when it had accumulated over 112,000 subscribers.
+It propagated COVID-19 misinformation and measures to control it, including lockdowns, masking, vaccines, and the implementation of a "new normal".
+It was quarantined for misinformation on August 12, 2021, when it had over 112,000 subscribers.
 Subreddits r/rejectnewnormal and r/refusenewnormal were subsequently banned for trying to circumvent the quarantine, and r/PandemicHoax and r/truthseekers, which hosted similar content, set themselves to private.

 In a thread on r/vaxxhappened, a community opposing vaccine misinformation, a Redditor called upon administrators to ban subreddits that primarily spread medical misinformation.
 Admins responded that Reddit is a platform for free speech and discussion, and would continue to allow subreddits that challenge the consensus views on the pandemic.
 In protest of Reddit's response, the moderators of 135 subreddits (including r/flor, r/futurology, r/pokemongo, r/startrek, and r/tifu) made their subreddits private.

 On September 1, 2021, Reddit banned r/NoNewNormal for brigading subreddits that criticized it, and quarantined 54 other subreddits associated with COVID-19 denial.

 Physical_Removal

-Members of r/Physical_Removal advocated for the forced deportation or physical removal of political leftists from the United States.
-Its name references a quote by right-wing libertarian philosopher Hans-Hermann Hoppe, who wrote: "There can be no tolerance toward democrats and communists in a libertarian social order.
+Members of r/Physical_Removal advocated the deportation or physical removal of political leftists from the United States.
+Its name references right-wing libertarian philosopher Hans-Hermann Hoppe, who wrote: "There can be no tolerance toward democrats and communists in a libertarian social order.
 They will have to be physically separated and removed from society".

-The sub was controversial for its promotion of violence against leftists and other groups.
-For instance, users would refer to throwing people from helicopters, an extrajudicial execution method used by Chilean dictator Augusto Pinochet.
-After the 2017 Unite the Right rally in Charlottesville, Virginia, r/Physical_Removal drew criticism after mocking the death of Heather Heyer, who was struck and killed by a car driven by a far-right terrorist at the rally.
+The sub was controversial for promoting violence against leftists and other groups.
+For instance, users referred to throwing people from helicopters, an extrajudicial execution method used by Chilean dictator Augusto Pinochet.
+After the 2017 Unite the Right rally in Charlottesville, Virginia, r/Physical_Removal drew criticism for mocking the death of Heather Heyer, who was struck and killed by a car driven by a far-right terrorist at the rally.

-The subreddit was banned on August 15th, 2017 for violating its policy against the incitement of violence.
+The subreddit was banned on August 15, 2017, for inciting violence.